dustinpfister/node_cli_tools/roadmap.md

 * (done) have a genPostHTML theme helepr, and others
 * (done) copy over source folder from theme to _public folder

-* make the core theme look at least a little better, work on style a little, add a header image.
 * have a system where you can have just the first few lines of text for use in blog pages, and the home page.
 * cat pages
 * tag pages